 Bias and Inaccuracy

-ChatGPT is limited by the data it has been trained on.
-If the data it has been trained on contains biases or inaccuracies, these may be reflected in the translations produced.
+The training data limits ChatGPT's capabilities.
+If the training data contains biases or inaccuracies, then the translations produced could reflect them.
 This is in contrast to human translators, who can use their experience and judgement to produce translations that are free from such biases.

 Struggles with Complex Syntax and Specialized Terminology